dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 `dotnet run --urls="https://localhost:7777"`

-Kestrel will bind to the endpoint(s) configured specifically for Kestrel in the *appsettings.json* file (`https://localhost:9999`) and not `https://localhost:7777`.
+Kestrel binds to the endpoint configured specifically for Kestrel in the *appsettings.json* file (`https://localhost:9999`) and not `https://localhost:7777`.

 Consider the Kestrel specific endpoint configured as an environment variable:

 `set Kestrel__Endpoints__Https__Url=https://localhost:8888`

 In the preceding environment variable, `Https` is the name of the Kestrel specific endpoint.
 The preceding *appsettings.json* file also defines a Kestrel specific endpoint named `Https`.
-By [default](#default-configuration), environment variables using the [Environment Variables configuration provider](#evcp) are read after *appsettings.*`Environment`*.json*, therefore, the preceding environment variable is use for the
+By [default](#default-configuration), environment variables using the [Environment Variables configuration provider](#evcp) are read after *appsettings.*`Environment`*.json*, therefore, the preceding environment variable is used for the `Https` endpoint.
-`Https` endpoint.

 ::: moniker-end
 ::: moniker range=">= aspnetcore-3.0"